vbud/website/src/content/blog/website.md

 # Editing takes time

 Luckily, I actually write a lot!
 I journal several times a week.
-The challenge is in taking musings from a journal entry and turning them into something I feel good about publishing.
+The challenge is in taking musings from a journal entry and turning them into something I feel good about posting.

-In recent years, I've tried being less of a perfectionist, which has helped me be okay with publishing posts that I wouldn't have posted in the past.
+In recent years, I've tried being less of a perfectionist, which has helped me be okay with posting things that I wouldn't have posted in the past.

 # Habits